MDU-PHL/bohra/docs/index.md

 It is highly recommended that you allow `bohra` to setup the required dependencies for the pipeline.

-This step will setup conda environments in your `~/.conda` or `~/.miniconda3` (depending on how you have configured your `conda` installation).
-These environments will be prefixed with the name of the environment that you have installed `bohra` into.
-For example if you used the `environment.yml` file in step 2 your prefix will be `bohra-3pr`.
-This will ensure consistency and prevent duplication of environments across a file system.
+This step will setup conda environments under the `path/to/conda/envs/bohra`(depending on how you have configured your `conda` installation).

-This is also useful for public health users, were the versions of software and databases needs to be strictly controlled.

 Additionally, `bohra` depends upon either a correctly configure `kraken2` compatible database OR a `sylph` compatible database.
 The `bohra install-deps` command will optionally download the databases for your and also set the appropriate environment variables for you.

 1. Activate your environment from step 2 above
 ```
-conda activate bohra-3pr
+conda activate bohra
 ```

 2. Run the bohra dependency installation